patternfly/patternfly-elements/docs/content/develop/step-2a.md

 npm run live-demo [component-name(s)]
 ```

-The server will load on `http://localhost:8000` by default.
+The server will load at a localhost environment by default (path provided on command line at compile time).

 ![npm start command](/pfe-cool-element-start.png)